realtradam/Plore-Tabletop-Game/src/races.md

 # Exotic Races

 ## Reptid
-`Tough Skin` Activatable(1 Blood): Block Slashing or Piercing damage from an attack up to or equal to your Physical Endurance.
+`Tough Skin` Activatable(1 Blood): Block Slashing or Pkiercing damage from an attack up to or equal to your Physical Endurance.

 ## Slime
 `Splatter` Passive: Deal 1 Acid damage to enemies that damage you with a melee weapon.